monzel/YetAnotherInternetRadio/README.md

 Of course, the JSON can be changed to a different one.

 ## Hardware
-- ESP32 Wrover Dev Cam (Microcontroller)
+- ESP32 Wrover Dev Cam (Microcontroller with PSRAM)
 - PCM5102MK 2.0 (Digital Audio Converter)
 - KY-040 (Rotary Encoder)
 - 0.96" 4-pin OLED Display